jeromesegura/fiddleitm/README.md

 `fiddleitm` provides one command to run rules manually (Options -> Display Command Bar.)

 * **`:fiddleitm.runrules @all`**:
     Reloads all rules (both main and local) and re-evaluates them against all currentl HTTP flows.
-You can also select specific flows in the mitmproxy interface and run the command to apply rules only to those selected flows.
 This is useful after modifying `localrules.json` to immediately see the effect without restarting mitmproxy.